Mammogram

 What happens if something is found on my screening mammogram?

-If we do find something of note, we will contact you within two business days to schedule a follow-up visit.
-It's important to understand a second mammography often reveals that the area of concern is, in fact, normal.
+If we do find something of note, we will contact you to schedule additional imaging.
+This will often be a diagnostic mammogram and an ultrasound.
+Frequently this additional imagine reveals that the area of concern is, in fact normal.

 What happens if something is found on my diagnostic mammogram?